kippmr/Database-Project/README.txt

 Sean:
 	- Missing In Action
 	- Where has he been since Novemeber 6th?
 	- Assume sucking his own dick
 	- hopfully he does ShoppingCart class
 	- working in sean branch
+	- yes

 Jack:
 	- Assumed to be mad at Matt because he pushed his shit all over the place